ln5/draft-ietf-trans-gossip/draft-ietf-trans-gossip.md

 However, the Trusted Auditor Relationship mechanism still provides value to a class of HTTPS Clients.
 For example, web crawlers have no concept of a "user" and no expectation of privacy.
-Organizations already performing network monitoring for anomalies or attacks can run their own Trusted Auditor for the same purpose with marginal increase in privacy concerns.
+Organizations already performing network auditing for anomalies or attacks can run their own Trusted Auditor for the same purpose with marginal increase in privacy concerns.